jwurzer/glslScene/doc/scene-config.md

 `<id-name>` must be a text.
 Simple a number is not ok!

+`<normal-scale-factor>` must be a floating point.
+Is optional.
+Is used to set the value for `scale-for-show-normals` and is only used for rendering the normals (if 'rendering normals' is enabled).
+Has no effect to calculations with normals.

 `vertex-layout` defines the layout of the vertices.
 A vertex must always have a position. x and y must exist. z is optional.
+Then optinal nx, ny and nz can follow for normals.
 Then none, one or more s,t texture coordinates can follow.
 Must have the name `s<N>`, `t<N>` (N can be 0 - 7).
 The color is optional.
 If a color is used then r, g, b or r, g, b, a must be used in this order.

 If `custom-vertex-layout` is used instead of `vertex-layout` then other additional components can follow at the end of a vertex layout specification.
 In this case **all** components of the vertex must be specified by the shader as attributes.
 No automatic attribute binding is done.

+`<primitive-type>` must be one of the following options (except the additional options): `points`, `lines`, `line-loop`, `triangles`, `triangle-strip`, `triangle-fan`, `quads`, `quad-strip` or `polygon`

+There are some additional options for `<primitive-type>` which can be used to create some complex/big meshes.
+The additional options for `<primitive-type>` are the following: `point-mesh`, `triangle-mesh`, `quad-mesh` or `rects` (TODO rects must be implemented)

 framebuffer
 -----------